Linguistic discrimination: Sorting and assessment of multilingual learners

+An international research synthesis of 19 studies documents a recurring overrepresentation of ethnic minority, immigrant, and Indigenous populations in special education across multiple countries.
+The researchers conclude that nearly all reviewed studies attribute this disproportionality to structural inequalities in society rather than cultural barriers.
+In Austria, data from 2019 indicates that migrant students were twice as likely to be placed in special schools as to attend academic secondary schools.
+Scholars link these placement trends to testing procedures that require proficiency in the language of schooling, noting the documented challenge of distinguishing language proficiency from learning disabilities during assessment.

 Examples

 Linguistic discrimination is often defined in terms of prejudice of language.
-It is important to note that although there is a relationship between prejudice and discrimination, they are not always directly related.
+Although there is a relationship between prejudice and discrimination, they are not always directly related.
 Prejudice can be defined as negative attitudes towards a person based on their membership of a social group, whereas discrimination can be seen as the acts towards them.
 The difference between the two should be recognized because prejudice may be held against someone, but it may not be acted on.
 The following are examples of linguistic prejudice which may result in discrimination.

 Linguistic prejudice and minority groups

 While, theoretically, any speaker may be the victim of linguicism regardless of social and ethnic status, oppressed and marginalized social minorities are often the most consistent targets, due to the fact that the speech varieties that come to be associated with such groups have a tendency to be stigmatized.

 In Canada

 Francophones in Canada

 Canada was first colonized by French settlers.
 Later, the British took control of Canada, while the influence of French culture and languages were still enormous.
 Historically, the Canadian government and English Canadians have discriminated against Canada's French-speaking population, during some periods in the history of Canada, they have treated its members as second-class citizens, and they have favored the members of the more powerful English-speaking population.
 This form of discrimination has resulted in or contributed to many developments in Canadian history, including the rise of the Quebec sovereignty movement, Quebecois nationalism, the Lower Canada Rebellion, the Red River Rebellion, a proposed Acadia province, extreme poverty and low socio-economic status of the French Canadian population, low francophone graduation rates as a result of the outlawing of francophone schools across Canada, differences in average earnings between francophones and anglophones in the same positions, fewer chances of being hired or promoted for francophones, and many other things.